mgdossantos/irc2022-aat4irs/README.md

-# irc2022-aat4irs
+# Automated Acceptance Testing for Industrial Robots

 Industrial robotic systems (IRS) are systems composed of industrial robots that automate industrial processes.
 They execute repetitive tasks with high accuracy, replacing or supporting dangerous jobs.
 Consequently, a low failure rate is crucial in IRS.

 Thus, we propose an approach that adapts and apply Automated Acceptance Testing (AAT)  for industrial robotic systems.

 On this repository you will have access for the code used in our experiments that was illustrated by two case studies: CS1 and CS2